bayramcicek/bayramcicek.github.io/about.markdown

 permalink: /about/
 ---

-Currently working on IoT and LibreOffice.<br><br>
+I'm currently working on IoT and LibreOffice.
-Nesnelerin interneti alanında çalışmaktayım ve LibreOffice gibi özgür yazılımlara katkıda bulunmaktayım.

 ___